 1. Cancel your exam with Prometric

 At this point, the original guide used to say: if it is less than or equal to 31 days before your exam, call Prometric and pay the appointment change fee so you can extend your eligibility period.
-However, in the comments one of our colleages reported Prometric is now saying there is no fee to pay before extending the eligibility period.
+However, in the comments, one of our colleages reported Prometric is saying there is no fee to pay before extending the eligibility period, you pay it after you get your new permit.
+I tried it this way for Step 2 CK and it worked without a hitch.

 After you cancel your exam, continue to the next step.